Charles P. Rettig, Esq.

-PROFESSIONAL ASSOCIATIONS AND CONFERENCES – Chuck Rettig has served as Chair of numerous professional organizations and is currently a Council Director of the Section of Taxation of the American Bar Association and previously served as Chair of the Section’s Civil and Criminal Tax Penalties Committee, which addresses issues relating to all aspects of criminal and civil tax controversy throughout the country.
-He also currently serves on the Section’s Committee on Appointments to the U.S. Tax Court as well as serving as Vice-Chair, IRS Liaison of the Section’s Continuing Legal Education (CLE) Committee.
+PROFESSIONAL ASSOCIATIONS AND CONFERENCES – Chuck Rettig has served as Chair of numerous professional organizations and is currently Vice-Chair, Administration for the Section of Taxation of the American Bar Association having previously served as a Council Director.
+He has also Chaired the Tax Section’s Civil and Criminal Tax Penalties Committee, which addresses issues relating to all aspects of criminal and civil tax controversy throughout the country and served on the Section’s Committee on Appointments to the U.S. Tax Court as well as serving as Vice-Chair, IRS Liaison of the Section’s Continuing Legal Education (CLE) Committee.

 • IRS District Director’s Award, Los Angeles District, 1998.